AaronL1011/Assignments/Term_3_Workbook/README.md

 function randomIntFromInterval(min, max) {
-  // Defining a function to generate a random integer that takes in two arguments, min and max. return Math.floor(Math.random() * (max - min + 1) + min); // Utlizing the Math library, this returns the floor (rounded down) of the result of 'Math.random()' (outputs a number between 0 and 1), times the max argument, minus the min argument, plus 1, plus the min argument.... what the 🦆
+  // Defining a function to generate a random integer that takes in two arguments, min and max. return Math.floor(Math.random() * (max - min + 1) + min); // Utlising the Math library, this returns the floor (rounded down) of the result of 'Math.random()' (outputs a number between 0 and 1), times the max argument, minus the min argument, plus 1, plus the min argument.... what the 🦆
 }

 for (model of models) {